 - Hazardous clinical waste – this is collected separately

 These items can’t be collected from your home but can normally be taken to a community recycling centre:

-Please see above note about the temporary closure of all Surrey’s community recycling centres until further notice.
+Please see above note about the reduced service at Surrey’s community recycling centres.